Relative complete reducibility and normalised subgroups

 \subsection{Rational analogue of Theorem~\ref{THM:MAIN}}

 We now embark on proving the rational version of Theorem~\ref{THM:MAIN}.
 We need to generalise results from Section~\ref{sec:proof} and from \cite{Bate2005}.
 From now on we suppose that in the setting of Theorem~\ref{THM:MAIN}, the groups $G$, $K$, $N$ and $C$ are all $k$-defined.
 Then the quotient map $\pi \colon N \to N/C$ is a $k$-defined morphism.
-Let $M$ be the reductive subgroup of $G$ provided by Lemma~\ref{lem:usefulsub}, and let $\pi_{M}$ denote the restriction of $\pi$ to $M$, so that $\pi_{M}$ is an isogeny $M \to N/C$.
+Let $M$ be a reductive subgroup of $G$ guaranteed by Lemma~\ref{lem:usefulsub}, and let $\pi_{M}$ denote the restriction of $\pi$ to $M$, so that $\pi_{M}$ is an isogeny $M \to N/C$.

 \begin{lemma} With the above assumptions, the subgroup $M$ may be taken to be $k$-defined, and then $\pi_{M}$ is a $k$-defined isogeny. \end{lemma}